kubernetes/website/content/en/docs/concepts/configuration/liveness-readiness-startup-probes.md

 ## Liveness probe

 Liveness probes determine when to restart a container.
-For example, liveness probes could catch a deadlock, where an application is running, but unable to make progress.
+For example, liveness probes could catch a deadlock, when an application is running, but unable to make progress.

 If a container fails its liveness probe repeatedly, the kubelet restarts the container.